Sherlock Holmes Versus Jack the Ripper

 Following the remastered version of Sherlock Holmes: The Awakened and Sherlock Holmes Versus Arsène Lupin, Sherlock Holmes versus Jack the Ripper offered the ability to play in a third-person perspective in addition to the first-person perspective.
-The French version of the game was released on 30 April 2009.
-The English version was released on 24 May.
+The French version of the game was released on 30 April 2009, while the English version was released on 24 May.

 Story

 The game is set in the late Victorian period, a time at which the British Empire was at its peak.
 As the premier world power, the United Kingdom was a model of wealth, yet Whitechapel was the capital's most squalid neighbourhood.
 Within its boundaries lived some of the country's poorest inhabitants including alcoholics, beggars, prostitutes, as well as a large community of Jewish immigrants fleeing Eastern Europe's ever growing antisemitism.
 In this terrible hole of misery, tens of thousands of people lived crammed within a maze of narrow, dank and dirty streets.
 In those streets, between 3 April 1888 and 13 February 1891, a series of horrifically violent murders occur.
 It is within this sinister and faithfully rendered setting, that Holmes must investigate, track and apprehend Jack the Ripper, thereby solving one of the greatest mysteries in criminal history.